is-project-4th-year/team-profile-site-branch-masters/Documentation.md

 We learnt how to
 - Rebase
 - Solve/ prevent a merge conflict
+- Do a reversal on commiting and pushing

 ## Operation 2 : Mark's Trial
 Purpose of a rebase is to remove the need for a merge request